Orind3/Project1/README.md

-// This is my first game project i do with myshelf
-//My game is almost done so i feel so excited
+// This is my first game project i do with myshelf\nMy game is almost done so i feel so excited
 //I hope it will get an high score in my subject
 //Hell ya.